 John Berlau is a senior fellow and Director of Finance Policy at the Competitive Enterprise Institute.
 His work focuses on how public policy affects access to capital, entrepreneurship, and investments made by the public and business community alike.
-In recent years, he has studied the consequences of financial reform efforts passed by Congress like the Sarbanes-Oxley Act, the government’s response to the 2008 financial crisis, including the Dodd-Frank Act, and the placement of Fannie Mae and Freddie Mac into conservatorship, and the rise of cryptocurrency.
+In recent years, he has studied the consequences of financial reform efforts passed by Congress like the Sarbanes-Oxley Act, the government’s response to the 2008 financial crisis including the Dodd-Frank Act, the placement of Fannie Mae and Freddie Mac into conservatorship, and the rise of cryptocurrency.

 Berlau is a contributing writer for Forbes.
 His work has been published and cited in The Wall Street Journal, The New York Times, The Washington Post, Financial Times, Bloomberg News, The Atlantic, Politico, Daily Caller, Washington Examiner, Investor’s Business Daily, National Journal, National Review, American Spectator, Reason Magazine, and more.
 He is a frequent guest on radio and television programs, including CNBC’s “The Call,” “Power Lunch” and “Closing Bell,” Fox News’ “Fox & Friends” and “Your World with Neil Cavuto,” and Fox Business’ “Cavuto.”